Listing your house for sale can be a nerve-racking experience.

 1. Asking Price

 Not surprisingly, how much you’re asking for your home will play a big role in how fast it sells.
 Ask for too much and you’ll be lucky to sell within 68 days.
-Price far below your home’s market value and you could sell within a week.
+Price below your home’s market value and you could sell within a week.
+Overpricing your home (especially in 2023) is easily the biggest and most common mistake that sellers tend to make.
+To most homeowners, the equity in their home represents the biggest chunk of savings they possess.

 This is why a proper valuation of your home is so important.
 While tools like Zillow Zestimate can often give you a ballpark figure, when you’re serious about selling, you'' want to get a professional home valuation from a real estate agent who can help you make an informed decision about a realistic and competitive price for your home.